 - Develop approaches to archaeology that resonate with planners, architects, and agency personnel that are grounded in hard sciences and tangible objectives

-Two or more individuals sharing a single computer connection or "seat" qualify for the group rate.
+Two or more individuals sharing a single computer connection in the same physical location qualify for the group rate.
 There is no maximum limit to how many people can be in a group.
 Only the primary registrant is required to be an SAA member to receive the SAA group-member pricing.

-Cancellations and refunds for fee-based online seminars are allowed up to 14 days before the course date.
+Cancellations and refunds for fee-based online seminars are allowed prior to one week before the course date.
 If you paid a registration fee, your cancellation is subject to a $25 processing fee.

-If you find you are unable to attend a free online seminar after registering, even for a free seminar, please let us know at email@example.com.
+If you find you are unable to attend an online seminar after registering, even for a free seminar, please let us know at email@example.com.
 If the seminar is full, this will open a spot for someone on the waiting list.

 The SAA Online Seminar Series uses the videoconferencing app Zoom.
 You will not need a Zoom account in order to join the seminar, and instructions for logging in on the day of the lecture will be emailed to each primary registrant.
 To ensure that you have everything you need for the seminar, you can try a Zoom test meeting.Participants must have an Internet connection and speakers (either computer or phone) in order to view the lecture.
 Participants can ask questions of the instructor using a chat text box.
 Please log into the seminar 5-10 minutes before the start time in case you have technical problems.

 One-hour online seminars are available for at least two years in the SAA Member Center's Online Learning Archive.
 This archive of over 20 free one-hour lectures and other professional development opportunities is available only to SAA members.

 - Paying for the annual license for the online videoconferencing platform to hold the seminars